PhEEP/pheep-me-blog/docs/WSL/README.md

 ## Caveats

 I've experienced some strange behavior when I've had multiple instances of certain packages.
 Unless you know how to link to the right `node` package from the `ubuntu bash` it's probably best to clean out `node/npm/yarn` from the Windows side of things.
-By the end of this, the only Windows apps you'll need to do any dev are GUIs like [VSCodeTODO](https:#), [Git for Windows TODO](https:#), and maybe a DB GUI like [PG Admin TODO](https://#).
+By the end of this, the only Windows apps you'll need to do any dev are GUIs like [VSCode](https://code.visualstudio.com/), [Git for Windows](https://git-scm.com/download/win), and maybe a DB GUI like [PG Admin](https://www.pgadmin.org/).

 ## Installation